-Virtual agents will remember you
+Virtual humans will remember you

-Virtual agents can handle complex queries
+Virtual humans can handle complex queries

 Difficult questions are part of the typical customer service journey.

-For example, in our healthcare implementations, our ‘relational’ virtual agents sometimes have to ask difficult questions, like how a person is coping mentally.
+For example, in our healthcare implementations, our ‘relational’ virtual humans sometimes have to ask difficult questions, like how a person is coping mentally.
 Amazingly, people are often MORE willing to answer such difficult questions when they deal with a relational virtual agent than with a real person because they know they won’t be judged.

 Experience Clevertar for yourself: